change-metrics/monocle/CONTRIBUTING.md

 ### pre-commit

-Optionnaly, you can enable the `pre-commit` git hook to reformat your code by creating `.git/hooks/pre-commit` with the following
+To be sure to have correctly formatted code, enable the `pre-commit` git hook to reformat your code by creating `.git/hooks/pre-commit` with the following content:
-content:

 ```Shell
 #!/bin/bash